umbraco/UmbracoDocs/marketplace-and-integrations/marketplace/listing-your-package.md

 - Release a new version with a minimum dependency on Umbraco 14, or a maximum exclusive dependency on Umbraco 15.
 - Set this option in the `umbraco-marketplace.json` file to `SemVer`
     - Via this setting you are indicating that we should take what is defined in NuGet as strictly correct.
-And as such we'll import the unlimited maximum and report you package as working on the latest major version of Umbraco.
+And as such, we'll import the unlimited maximum and report the package as working on any major version of Umbraco according to the semantic version range.

 ### Related Packages